Why NAFTA's Six Advantages Outweigh Its Six Disadvantages

 NAFTA is also controversial.
 Politicians don't agree on whether the free trade agreement's advantages outweigh its disadvantages.
 Here they are so you can decided for yourself.

-That's because the agreement eliminated tariffs.
+The agreement eliminated tariffs.
 Trade between the three countries increased to $1.14 trillion in 2015.

 Second, greater trade increased economic output.
 NAFTA boosted U.S. growth by as much as 0.5 percent a year.
 Three industries benefited the most from increased exports.
 They were agriculture, automotive, and services such as health care and financial services.